Jurickson Profar Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 15th in the league.
+- The Padres pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Padres have a 3.82 team ERA that ranks ninth across all league pitching staffs.
+- The Padres have the seventh-ranked team ERA among all MLB pitching staffs (3.79).

-- Padres pitchers combine to allow 66 home runs (one per game), the 10th-fewest in baseball.
+- The Padres allow the ninth-fewest home runs in baseball (67 total, one per game).

-- Weathers (1-4 with a 5.35 ERA and 23 strikeouts in 35 1/3 innings pitched) gets the start for the Padres, his eighth of the season.
+- Snell gets the start for the Padres, his 13th of the season.
+He is 2-6 with a 4.21 ERA and 69 strikeouts through 62 2/3 innings pitched.

-- The left-hander's most recent appearance was on Sunday against the Chicago Cubs, when he tossed 1 2/3 innings, surrendering five earned runs while giving up seven hits.
+- His last appearance was on Tuesday against the Chicago Cubs, when the left-hander went six scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.